dans-mad/eslint-intro/README.md

   When you clone a git repository which is already an npm project, you do not need to initialise it.
 Nor do you need to add any packages to the `dev-dependencies` of `package.json`.
 But you _do_ need to import and install those packages.
 You do this by running `npm install`

   * Run `npm init` (_without the `-y`) to see what questions npm asks you when setting up a new project.
 Use any answers you like, and then look in `package.json` to see how it stores your answers.
-  * Revert any changes you have made
+  * Delete the new file `package.json`, so that your files are exactly the same as when you checked them out from git
-  * Now out the branch named `setup` by running`git checkout setup`
+  * Now switch to the git branch named `setup` by running`git checkout setup`
   * Open `package.json`
   * Look at the section named `devDependencies`, and see that all of the eslint packages you previously added are in there
   * Each package also lists the version of that package.
 In front of each of them is a carat (`^`).
 Investigate what this means and what other version options can be specified at https://docs.npmjs.com/files/package.json#dependencies